-The Fund's Articles of Incorporation require an affirmative vote by at least a majority of the Fund's directors and by at least 75% of the holders of the Fund's shares outstanding and entitled to vote, except as described below, to authorize: (i) the Fund's conversion from a closed-end to an open-end management investment company; (ii) a change in the nature of the business of the Fund such that it would cease to be an investment company registered under the 1940 Act; (iii) any merger or consolidation or share exchange of the Fund with or into any other company; (iv) a sale of all or substantially all of the Fund's assets (other than in the regular course of the Fund's investment activities); (v) the dissolution or liquidation of the Fund; (vi) the sale, lease or exchange of all or substantially all of the Fund's assets having an aggregate value of \$1,000,000 or more to or with any Principal Stockholder (as defined below); (vii) with certain exceptions, the issuance of any securities of the Fund to any Principal Stockholder for cash; and (viii) the sale, lease or exchange to the Fund, in exchange for securities of the Fund, of any assets of any Principal Stockholder having an aggregate value of \$1,000,000 or more; provided that if such action has been authorized by the affirmative vote of at least two-thirds of the Fund's directors fixed in accordance with the Fund's Articles of Incorporation or By-Laws, then the required stockholder vote will be reduced or eliminated as follows: with respect to (i) and (ii) above, the affirmative vote of the holders of "a majority of the outstanding voting securities" (as defined in the 1940 Act) of the Fund shall be required; with respect to (iii) through (vi) above, the affirmative vote of the holders of a majority of the outstanding shares of the Fund shall be required; and with respect to (vii) and (viii) above, no stockholder vote shall be required.
-The term "Principal Stockholder" means any person, entity or group that, directly or indirectly, owns 5% or more of the outstanding shares of the Fund, and includes any associates or affiliates of such person or entity or of any member of such group.
+The Fund's Articles require an affirmative vote by at least a majority of the Fund's directors and by at least 75% of the holders of the Fund's shares outstanding and entitled to vote, except as described below, to authorize: (i) the Fund's conversion from a closed-end to an open-end management investment company; (ii) a change in the nature of the business of the Fund such that it would cease to be an investment company registered under the 1940 Act; (iii) any merger, consolidation, reorganization or statutory share exchange of the Fund with or into any other corporation or entity, including a trust; (iv) a sale, lease, exchange or other transfer (in one transaction or a series of related transactions) of all or substantially all of the Fund's assets (other than in the regular course of the Fund's investment activities); (v) the dissolution or liquidation of the Fund; (vi) the sale, lease, exchange or other transfer of all or substantially all of the Fund's assets having an aggregate value of \$1,000,000 or more to or with any Principal Stockholder (as defined below); (vii) with certain exceptions, the issuance of any securities of the Fund to any Principal Stockholder for cash; and (viii) the sale, lease or exchange to the Fund, in exchange for securities of the Fund, of any assets of any Principal Stockholder having an aggregate value of \$1,000,000 or more; provided that if such action has been authorized by the affirmative vote of at least two-thirds of the Fund's Continuing Directors (as defined below) fixed in accordance with the Fund's Articles or By-Laws, then the required stockholder vote will be reduced or eliminated as follows: with respect to (i) and (ii) above, the affirmative vote of the holders of "a majority of the outstanding voting securities" (as defined in the 1940 Act) of the Fund and, to the extent required by Maryland law, the affirmative vote of the holders of a majority of the outstanding shares of the Fund shall be required; with respect to (iii) through (vi) above, the affirmative vote of the holders of a majority of the outstanding shares of the Fund shall be required; and with respect to (vii) and (viii) above, no stockholder vote shall be required.
+The term "Principal Stockholder" means any corporation, person, entity or group that, directly or indirectly, beneficially owns more than 5% of the outstanding shares of the Fund, and includes any associates or affiliates of such corporation, person or entity or of any member of such group.
+The term "Continuing Directors" means the initial directors identified in Article Seventh of the Fund's Articles and the directors whose nomination for election by the stockholders or whose election by the directors to fill vacancies has been approved by a majority of the Continuing Directors then on the Board.

-None of the foregoing provisions may be amended except by the vote of the holders of at least 75% of the shares of capital stock of the Fund outstanding and entitled to vote thereon.
+None of the foregoing provisions may be amended except by the affirmative votes of a majority of the directors and of the holders of at least 75% of the shares of capital stock of the Fund outstanding and entitled to vote thereon.
 The percentage vote required under these provisions is higher than that required under Maryland law or by the 1940 Act.
-The Board believes that the provisions of the Articles of Incorporation relating to such a higher vote are in the best interest of the Fund and its stockholders.
+The Board believes that the provisions of the Articles relating to such a higher vote are in the best interest of the Fund and its stockholders.
 Even if agreed to by the Fund, certain of the transactions described above may be prohibited by the 1940 Act.